 Their ungodliness [Paul] proves hereby, that although all men have a most clear and evident glass [i.e., mirror] wherein to behold the everlasting and almighty nature of God, [namely] in his creatures, yet have they fallen away from those principles to most foolish and fond devices of their own brains ….
 ‘You see God not, and yet you acknowledge him as God by his works,’ [wrote] Cicero.

-That brings us to the core difference between the conventional and the Quaker interpretations of the passage.
+That brings us to a core difference between the conventional and the Quaker interpretations of the passage.
 The standard reading of verse 20 asserts that God’s eternal power and divine nature, although invisible in themselves, are reflected in the order of nature, and that there is, therefore, no reason for anyone to fail to know God in that order.
 That’s a classic argument, if one that may not fare well today, given our understanding of the ruthless operation of natural selection; but it is not, from the primitive Quaker perspective, Paul’s argument.

 The Friends insisted that Paul, when he points to the locus of the revelation of God’s nature and power, points not outward, as to the kerygma or the order of creation, but inward.
 Paul directs people to look “in their hearts” (in the GNV’s own phrase) “because that which may be known of God is manifest in them,” and he should be taken at his word.
 As we have seen, Friends read the Romans passage as consistent with John’s assertion that Christ the Logos-light shines in everyone, revealing his divine power and wisdom in them and offering them God’s own nature and righteousness through faith: “He came into his own, and his own did not accept him.
 But to those who received him he gave the power to become the offspring [i.e., to share the nature] of God, to those trusting in his name” (Jn.
 1:11-12, my translation).
 Fox defended the Quaker position succinctly in his The Great Mystery:11